blairmcalpine/connectors/README.md

 # 🔗 Connectors

 This is a [T3 Stack](https://create.t3.gg/) project that aims to create a better experience around playing New York Times' game [Connections](https://www.nytimes.com/games/connections).
+It is available to play right now at [connectorsbeta.vercel.app](https://connectorsbeta.vercel.app)!

 ## Features